-Our initial Director Compensation Plan was adopted in 2004 by our board to acknowledge and compensate, from time to time, directors on the board for ongoing dedicated service.
-During 2013 the plan provided for \$50,000 per year (paid quarterly) for all Directors through June 30, 2013.
-Effective July 1, 2013, the Director Compensation Plan provided for \$65,000 per year for all Directors with the exception of Mr. Mooney, Audit Committee chair, who will receive an additional \$25,000 per year (paid quarterly).
+During 2014, the Director Compensation Plan provided for \$65,000 per year for all Directors with the exception of Mr. Mooney, Audit Committee chair, who will receive an additional \$25,000 per year (paid quarterly).

-During 2013, the stock compensation portion of our Director Compensation Plan consisted of a grant of 5,000 shares to a director for a year of service, or a portion of a year of service.
-Grants are made and vest annually under the plan on June 1 of each year.
-For 2013, grants of awards were made under our Director Compensation Plan as of June 1, 2013.
-As of December 31, 2013, our board anticipated that grants of awards of 7,500 shares of Class A common stock to each director would be made under the plan as of June 1, 2014.
+During 2014, the stock compensation portion of our Director Compensation Plan consisted of a grant of 7,500 shares of Class A common stock to a director for a year of service, or a portion of a year of service.
 Because the shares vest upon award, they are subject to taxation based upon the then fair market value of the vested shares.

-Except for our Director Compensation Plan, during 2013 the directors on our board received no other direct compensation for serving on the board and its committees.
+Except for our Director Compensation Plan, during 2014 the directors on our board received no other direct compensation for serving on the board and its committees.
 However, they were reimbursed for travel and out-of-pocket expenses incurred in connection with attendance at meetings of our board and its committees.